davidusb-geek/emhass-add-on/emhass/Test.md

 _Note: If, on run, the emhass version looks off.
 Try: uninstalling Add-on, check for updates on the Add-on Store page, and re-install._

 ## Customizing EMHASS
-If you are testing EMHASS-Add-on, it is likely that you would like with a particular version of EMHASS.
+If you are testing EMHASS-Add-on, it is likely that you would want to select a particular version of EMHASS to run and test.
-There are different methods of achieving this, depending on where the source of the EMHASS package resigns.
+There are different methods of achieving this, depending on where the source of the desired EMHASS package resigns.
 See examples bellow:

 ### Change the EMHASS Docker image version tag
 If you would like to solely change the EMHASS version _(i.e. Image tag)_ of the EMHASS package. (keeping the Docker repository to [ghcr.io/davidusb-geek/emhass](https://github.com/davidusb-geek/emhass/pkgs/container/emhass)).
 Follow the steps bellow:

-1) Change the `version:` line in the emhass-add-on config.yml:
+1) Change the `version:` line in the emhass-add-on `config.yml`:
     ```bash
     emhassVersion=v0.20.0
     sed -i.bak "s/version:.*/version: $emhassVersion/g"  ~/addons/emhass-add-on/emhass/config.yml